Estimated reading time: 5 minutes

 4. Might Be Able to Start Working Faster Than Traditional College Students

-Because you can get through many trade schools faster than a traditional college, you might be able to jump into the workforce sooner than other students who attend four-year colleges.
+Because you can get through many vocational schools faster than a traditional college, you might be able to jump into the workforce sooner than other students who attend four-year colleges.
 This isn’t always true, but it is possible.

 5. Learn Other Practical Skills